 If you don’t intend on shooting these heavy grain rounds (80-130 grain), then you should go for a 1:10 or 1:12 twist ratio instead.
 Both these barrel types will typically come cheaper than the 1:7 and 1:8 variations.
 However, they won’t work too well should you decide to use a heavier bullet.

 Brownells AR-15 Barrels .224 Valkyrie Stainless Steel

-It is worth noting that this barrel lacks a dimple in the gas block.
-While a dimple is not fully necessary in order for the rifle to function (it can function just fine without one), a dimple can help to better orient the gas block and keep it in proper alignment with the gas hole in the barrel.
+It’s worth mentioning that the gas block on this barrel does not have a dimple.
+While a dimple isn’t absolutely essential for the rifle to work (it may work just fine without one), a dimple can assist better in aligning the gas block with the gas hole in the barrel.
 While screws will ensure that everything is kept properly in place, dimples can work to keep everything aligned if the screws become loose at all.